How is coronavirus diagnosed & what is the treatment for it?

-* Recognizes the invading germ, such as the virus or bacteria.
+- Recognizing the invading germ, such as the virus or bacteria.

-* Produces antibodies.
+- Producing antibodies.
 Antibodies are proteins produced naturally by the immune system to fight disease.

-* Remembers the disease and how to fight it.
+- Remembering the disease and how to fight it.
 If you are then exposed to the same germ in the future, your immune system can quickly destroy it before you become unwell.

-The vaccine is therefore a safe and clever way to produce an immune response in the body, without causing illness.
+A vaccine is therefore a safe and clever way to produce an immune response in the body, without causing illness.
 Our immune systems are designed to remember.
 Once exposed to one or more doses of a vaccine, we typically remain protected against a disease for years, decades, or even a lifetime.
 This is what makes vaccines so effective.
 Rather than treating a disease after it occurs, vaccines prevent us in the first instance from getting sick.